reactual/c/README.md

 ```

 ### Specifying a log level
-The most basic usage is to not specify a log level. _`c`_ defaults to `info`, or `error` if value being logged is an instance of a node.js `Error`.
+The most basic usage is to not specify a log level. _`c`_ defaults to `info`, or `error` if the value being logged is an instance of a node.js `Error`.
 You can also force a specific log level by passing a 3rd argument.

 ```js